5skr0ll3r/Arduino/DHT11_Sensor.md

 read	KEYWORD2

-If you go in to the files of the DHT11 library that you installed and go through them you can see another example and a keywords.txt
-Read the Keywords bcs other tutorials use older versions and the code is not compatible with the new See how the sensor [works](http://www.micro4you.com/files/sensor/DHT11.pdf)
+If you go through the files of the DHT11 library that you installed you can see another example and a keywords.txt Read the Keywords bcs other tutorials use older versions and the code is not compatible with the new See how the sensor [works](http://www.micro4you.com/files/sensor/DHT11.pdf)

-Sorry for my english
-If you want share this tut and folow me